Moldorm 2 Bumper Bounce

 Altitude

-Oh altitude, you've become as famous as frame rules in the past couple of years.
+Oh altitude, you've become as famous as frame rules ever since spooky.
 Bumpers only want to hit sprites flat on the ground.
-To do this, they take the previous frame rule value and OR in the bits of the sprite height.
+To do this, they take the previous frame rule value and OR in the bits of the sprite's altitude.
 If those together are nonzero, then the collision check is skipped.
 This is the same result as checking each separately, but it's more efficient, both space- and cycle-wise.
-I'm a little surprised.
+I'm a little impressed.

 State

 The next check is the sprite's state.
-This value is compared to $9, the value indicating the sprite is active and running its full AI.
+This value is compared to $09, the value indicating the sprite is active and running its full AI.
 The check uses the operation BCC, which, when used with the preceding CMP, behaves as "less than".
-So this check also allows for sprites in states $A (being carried by player) and $B (frozen or stunned).
+So this check also allows for sprites in states $0A (being carried by player) and $0B (frozen or stunned).
 All other sprite states—dead, dying, falling, exploding—fail and will result in the collision check being skipped.

 Invulnerability and Statis